Hidden salt and high blood pressure

-The link between excessive salt intake and high blood pressure have been firmly established.
+The link between excessive salt (or sodium) intake and high blood pressure has been firmly established.
 In response a lot of people will sprinkle less salt on their meals or stop using salt altogether.
 Yet the high blood pressure remains.
 Why?

-The recommended intake of salt a day per adult is below 6 grams – although 3 or less grams considered safer.
-By the way, there is approximately 6 grams salt in 1 teaspoon of table salt and around 2 grams of salt in 1 teaspoon of coarse sea salt.
+The recommended intake of sodium a day per adult is below 2.3 grams – although 1.5 or less grams is considered safer.
+By the way, there is approximately 2.3 grams of sodium in 1 teaspoon of table salt.

-Very few of use sprinkle more than 3 grams a day on our meals with a salt shaker.
+However, probably very few of us sprinkle more than this a day on our meals with a salt shaker.
 I would suspect that very few of us would even reach 1 gram a day with the shaker.
 Even 1 gram is a lot of shaking.

-We overdose on salt no t with the shaker but with the salt content hidden in a lot of food we buy.
+We overdose on salt not with the shaker but with the salt content hidden in a lot of food we buy.
+There’s a strong link between hidden salt and high blood pressure.
 I’m not just talking about fast food, restaurant food, or highly processed ‘treats’ like crisps / chips.
-Take you everyday white sliced bread for example.
-On average there is 0.4 grams of salt in each slice.
-Have a few slices, with salted butter and a preservative and you are soon exceeding your daily recommended salt intake – without ever touching the salt shaker.
+Take your everyday white sliced bread for example.
+On average there is 0.17 grams of sodium in each slice (that’s about 12% of the 1.5 grams already).
+Have a few slices, with salted butter and a preserve and you are soon exceeding your daily recommended salt intake – without ever touching the salt shaker.

 Many breakfast cereals are also another high salt food meal that we normally would consider healthy.
-So what’s on to do?
+So what’s one to do?

 First, shop for food wisely and choose the ‘low salt/sodium’ variety over the standard one.
 Secondly go back to basics and prepare more meals yourself from simple unprocessed food.
 Learn to bake bread and control the amount salt, if any, you care to put in.